tonysyu/qwikstart/docs/index.rst

 ========

-`incode` is a code injector for automating configuration, setup, and yak shaving.
+`qwikstart` is a code injector for automating configuration, setup, and yak shaving.

 .. toctree::